danielharrell/LectFall2015/Liberal.md

 light of my discussion above as as follows.
 Under both ideas of liberal education, great books establish our horizon of acquaintance with things.
-But under one idea, which we could identify with Klein,  emph{this founding has already happened}, and needs to be recollected, demanding a particular sort of encounter with great books, which I characterized as "careful" reading above.
+But under one idea, which we could identify with Klein, *this founding has already happened*, and needs to be recollected, demanding a particular sort of encounter with great books, which I characterized as "careful" reading above.
 But under the other idea, which we could identify with Buchanan,